audiofilter/spuce/README.md

 # spuce - SPUC enhanced
 A rewrite of spuc with more testing, better code design and c++11 features.

+* Uses std::complex instead of custom complex class
+* Will focus of floating point instead of fixed-point modules

 Most of spuc was written many years ago before C++ compilers had good template support and was primarily written for fixed-point hardware design and simulation.

 The rewrite will occur gradually, adding code and features as they are developed.